0x20/docs/docs/infra/printer3d.md

 The printer is configured in LAN-only mode, and can be accessed on the network via OrcaSlicer software.
-Install the proprietary network plugin, click on Devices, click on add printer and you should see the bambulab in the network.
+Install the proprietary network plugin, click on Device, click on add printer.
+Don't choose "Add with PIN code" and instead go to "Other Devices" and select the "hackerspace bamboo mini".

+After that it asks for a 8 digit PIN that you can find in ``Settings > Lan Only Mode``.

 DNS: bambu-mini.lan.0x20.be